Swarkestone Road, Chellaston, Derby, DE73 5UB 01332 702502

 The Politics department was established in 2011 when a politically enthusiastic group of Year 11 student’s requested for the subject to be offered at A-level.
 With healthy class numbers and an increased profile of the subject through whole-school assemblies, it couldn’t be a better time to study Politics at Chellaston!

 There has never been a more interesting time to study Politics.
 In 2010 the UK saw the first peace time Coalition Government since World War II in Britain.
 In May 2015 the Conservatives stormed to a surprise victory and majority government.
 The ever present big debate over how to solve the current government deficit, global conflicts, and the immigration /EU membership political stories dominate the news headlines on a daily basis.
-The AS-Level in Government and Politics will enable you to gain a deep understanding of how politics in the UK operates.
-In A2, the focus will be shifted onto US Politics, as you assess the current Obama Administration and the constitutional differences with the UK.
+The first unit of A-Level Politics will enable you to gain a deep understanding of how politics in the UK operates.
+In the second unit, the focus will be shifted onto US Politics, as you assess the current Trump Administration and the constitutional differences with the UK.

 There will also be opportunities to get involved in political trips to further enhance your understanding of the course.